VibhavariBellutagi19/SqoopMiniProjects/README.md

 In this project, we are mainly focused on automating the sqoop commands using shell script.
 Sqoop Automation performs below operations -
   1) SqoopImport.sh
   2) SqoopExport.sh
-  3) SqoopIncrementalLoad.sh
+  3) SqoopIncremental.sh
   4) SqoopPasswordSecurityIntegration.sh
-  5) SqoopJobCreation.sh
+  5) SqoopJob.sh
-  6) HandlingSqoopJobFailure.sh
+  6) SqoopStagingTable.sh
   7) SqoopWithHive.sh

 Prerequisite :- 1.Hadoop HDFS with SQOOP 2.MySQL Database with username:root